fervenceslau/esp32-arduino/mains-voltmeter/README.md

 Follow https://medium.com/@vibrologic/serverless-iots-with-firebase-realtime-database-and-esp32-2d86eda06ff1 to see a step by step guide with images that are similar to the ones described in this section.

 1. Create a new Firebase Project.
-2. Create a new Realtime Databse.
+2. Create a new Realtime Databse under the **develop** tab on the left sidebar. **Important** - select a Google Cloud Platform (GCP) resource location with **Cloud Functions** support.
-3. Set the Database Rules to true (**warning** anyone can alter the database).
+3. Set the Database Rules to true. **Warning** - the database is set to public, which means anyone can alter the database.
+In future projects, authentication procedures will be added.
-4. Get the Database host name and secret.
+4. Open **Project Settings** by clicking on the Cog Icon next to **Project Overview** and then selecting the first option.
+Under the **Service accounts** tab, click on **Database secrets** to get the Database host name and secret displayed on the window on the right.
 5. Update [firmware](firmware/firmware.ino) with your WiFi and Realtime Database credentials (obtained in the previous step).

 ```